My Apple/Mac Set-up

 As for my most used apps, on the Mac: Pages, Affinity Designer, Affinity Photo, InDesign, Photoshop, Illustrator and Coda for design and coding.
 General purpose computing is accomplished with a variety of Apple apps: Numbers, Mail, Safari, iTunes, Calendar, Messages, and Photos.
 Slack for communications.

-My iPad is the Air 2*, my main apps are Safari, Newsify, Messages, Slack, Numbers, Transmit, Reminders, Notes, Kindle and iBooks.
+My iPad is the Air 2*, my main apps are Safari, Reeder, Coda, Workflow, Transmit, Messages, Slack, Numbers, Reminders, Notes, Kindle and iBooks.
 As an amateur astronomer SkySafari gets alot of use along with Numbers for recording observations with the iPad that are later transfered to FileMaker Pro on the Mac.

-I've recently considered selling the MacBook Pro and going all in with the Air 2 as my primary mobile device.
-It's more than powerful enough for much of my non-design work such as website updates, transcriptions email, word processing, and general office duties.
+In the summer of 2016 I sold my MacBook Pro and made the Air 2 my primary computing device.
+It's more than powerful enough for all of my non-design work such as website updates, transcriptions, email, word processing, and general office duties.
 I've also switched to Coda on the iPad for setting up new websites including CSS coding and some graphics work.
 I've been keeping a journal of sorts chronicling the switch to an iPad centered workflow.

 With Mavericks and iOS 7 the convenience of always in sync everything was a fantastic feature making switching between devices mostly frictionless.
 It’s only gotten better with El Capitan and iOS 9 both of which have performed exceptionally for me.
 Practically everything seems to sync in one way or another.
 Some examples: Transmit and Coda bookmarks, Notes(much improved!), iWork documents, Byword documents and practically everything else.
 Lastly, I've upgraded to Dropbox Pro and use it to sync up all of my current work related files.

-While I’m VERY happy with my standing desk and intend to continue working there much of the time, having a laptop is very helpful when I need to be away from my desk.
+While I’m VERY happy with my standing desk and intend to continue working there when my work requires a Mac.

 A note about the Air 2.
 It was gifted to me by my aunt and uncle and I mention them because until the release of the iPad they had no intention of ever owning computers.
 Like several others in my family (my mother, grandmother, aunt, and a few others) had previously only ever used their desktop computers for playing those old school card games.
 For various reasons they had not used the internet at all or only very little.
 All of them are now daily users of the internet in a variety of forms.
 For several of them their iPads were their introductions to Apple and they now own iPhones as well.